 Safeguarding is not just about protecting children from deliberate harm.
 It also relates to the broader aspects of care and education including:

-Childrens health and safety and emotional well-being, and their mental and physical health or development.
+Children’s health and safety and emotional well-being, and their mental and physical health or development.

 Meeting the needs of children with special educational needs and/or disabilities.